Tragedy strikes as Uber CEO Kalanick loses mother in boating accident, father in serious condition

 Kalanick was said to be close to his parents.
 He recently posted this photo of them at the Kentucky Derby together.

+Bonnie Kalanick was 71.
 Our thoughts are with the Kalanick family today.Featured Image: Krisztian Bocsi/Bloomberg via Getty Images

 0